JuliaActors/YAActL.jl/docs/src/usage.md

 ## Messages

-Messages to `YAActL` actors have a common abstract type: `Message`.
-This may seem first as a limitation but it enables the actor to dispatch on different message types.
+Messages to `YAActL` actors have a common abstract type.
+This may seem first a limitation but it enables actors to [dispatch](https://docs.julialang.org/en/v1/manual/methods/#Methods-1) their behavior functions on message types.
 Some basic message types are provided

 ```@docs
 Message